Planning Safe Events

 - Limit the number of people who can use a restroom at one time and post signs or markers outside the restroom to prevent crowds from forming.
 Consider adding barriers between bathroom sinks.

 - Avoid offering any self-serve food or drink options such as buffets and salad bars.
-Use disposable dishes and utensils and offer prepackaged foods or individually plated meals.
 Add floor markers to ensure attendees stay six feet apart while waiting in line to order or pick up food.

 - Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible by opening windows and doors when feasible.